rishika64/rishika64/README.md

 - I'm a passionate data analyst and ML engineer, I translate data into valuable and comprehensible insights.
 My goal is to improve results, make the right decisions and save costs.
 I am experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
 I use SQL, Python, and PowerBI for my data projects.

-- 🔭 I’m currently working on [Machine Learning Specialization](https://github.com/rishika64/Machine-Learning-Specialization-Andrew.Ng)
+- 🔭 I’m currently working on [vCard Portfolio Project](https://github.com/rishika64/vcard-portfolio)

 - 🌱 I’m currently learning **Open Source Development & DevOps**